Federal Matching Funds Guidelines

-The requirements in this document apply to awards issued by NEH that have a gifts-and-matching component, WITH THE EXCEPTION OF CHALLENGE GRANTS.
-Please refer to the terms and conditions and/or our written offer of matching funds to ensure that these requirements apply to your application or grant.
+The requirements in this document apply to awards issued by NEH that have a gifts-and-matching component.
+Please refer to the terms and conditions and/or our written offer of federal matching funds to ensure that these requirements apply to your application or award.

-These guidelines do not apply to the NEH Challenge Grants Program.
+These guidelines do not apply to NEH Challenge Grants with CHA, CH and CZ prefixes.
 Please refer instead to the Administration of NEH Challenge Grants.

 For the purposes of these guidelines, a gift is a voluntary transfer of money (or a noncash contribution that is subsequently converted to cash) from a nonfederal third party to the applicant without compensation or consideration in return.

 Both restricted gifts (gifts that are given specifically in support of a project) and unrestricted gifts (gifts that may be used at the recipient's discretion) are eligible to be matched.
-The donors must give the gifts directly to the applicant/grant recipient, AND THESE FUNDS MUST BE USED TO SUPPORT BUDGETED PROJECT COSTS DURING THE GRANT PERIOD.
+The donors must give the gifts directly to the applicant/grant recipient, AND THESE FUNDS MUST BE USED TO SUPPORT BUDGETED PROJECT COSTS DURING THE PERIOD OF PERFORMANCE.

 Noncash contributions are not eligible to release matching funds.
-However, the net proceeds from the sale of noncash contributions may be matched if the proceeds are used to support budgeted project activities during the grant period.
+However, the net proceeds from the sale of noncash contributions may be matched if the proceeds are used to support budgeted project activities during the period of performance.

-A pledge is a legally enforceable written promise to pay a specific amount of money during the grant period.
+A pledge is a legally enforceable written promise to pay a specific amount of money during the period of performance.

-NEH will consider matching a pledge only if the applicant/grant recipient certifies that (1) the pledge is legally enforceable, (2) the donor is obligated to pay the pledge during the grant period, and (3) the immediate release of NEH funds is necessary to carry out the project activities.
+NEH will consider matching a pledge only if the applicant/recipient certifies that (1) the pledge is legally enforceable, (2) the donor is obligated to pay the pledge during the grant period, and (3) the immediate release of NEH funds is necessary to carry out the project activities.
 A copy of the donor's pledge letter must also be enclosed with the certification.
-In the event a donor fails to pay a pledge, the applicant/grant recipient must enforce the pledge, substitute other gift funds, or return to NEH the amount of federal matching funds awarded.
+In the event a donor fails to pay a pledge, the applicant/recipient must enforce the pledge, substitute other gift funds, or return to NEH the amount of federal matching funds awarded.

-Grant awards from third parties are eligible for matching even if full payment has not been received, provided that the funds are not federal in origin.
+Grant awards from non-federal third parties are eligible for matching even if full payment has not been received.

 The following do not qualify as contributions that are eligible to release federal matching funds: